tweakers-parknow-2020/passionforparking/README.md

 # P4P (Passion for Parking) App

-P4P is an application created by Park Now employees during the [Tweakers development summit 2020 workshop](https://tweakers.net/partners/developerssummit2020/1094/parknow/)
+P4P is a companion app created by Park Now employees for the [Tweakers development summit 2020 workshop](https://tweakers.net/partners/developerssummit2020/1094/parknow/) called "Zero to production with serverless in AWS"

 ## Overview